 In their letter of appointment new employees sign the Integrity Code Wageningen University & Research, the Dutch Code of Conduct for Academic Research, the Network Regulation and they list their work for third parties.
 Wageningen University & Research follows regulations used in complaint procedures regarding abuse, such as the Whistleblower’s Regulations and the Regulation on Undesirable Social Behaviour and it offers help and support in dealing with improper behaviour.

 With regard to scientific integrity, WUR acts in accordance with the national Code of Conduct for Academic Research.
-This code of conduct contains principles that every scientist should honour: carefulness, reliability, controllable, objective and independent.
+Until October 1st 2018 the Netherlands Code of Conduct for Academic Practice (2004) is applicable.
+As of the 1st of October 2018 the Netherlands Code of Conduct for Research Integrity (2018) is applicable.
 Acting with integrity is the main pillar of good scientific practice and is an essential prerequisite for creating trust in and maintaining the credibility of science.

 At WUR we collect a lot of personal data and we treat this very carefully.
 In addition, the European privacy act, the General Data Protection Regulation (GDPR), stipulates strict conditions for collecting, using and storing personal data.
 It is good to realise that, at WUR, we organise the processes so that we comply with the demands of this act.
 WUR will use personal data only for the purpose for which they were collected unless otherwise granted by the explicit permission of the parties involved.